Progressive Insurance Quotes

 Coverage Options from Progressive

-Express Tip: Many homeowners policies include category limits (sublimits) for items like jewelry, cash, or electronics.
+Express tip: Many homeowners policies include category limits, also called sublimits, for items like jewelry, cash, or electronics.
 If you own higher-value items, consider scheduling them so the protection better matches what you actually own.

 Bundling home and auto insurance is often one of the simplest ways to reduce total insurance cost.
 The value depends on your ZIP code, coverage settings, and eligibility, so compare bundled totals against standalone totals using the same limits and deductibles.